 "Some days, perhaps, George Eliot will undergo the fate of Goethe.
 We shall know how she spent every week of her existence, and how far the scenes of her novels, even the most sensational, are records of her own trials and experience."

-As prophesied by George Eliot's contemporary, Oscar Browning, the George Eliot Archive provides here two interactive chronology models where researchers can find details about George Eliot's life experience down to the level of the days.
-Much more comprehensive than any other chronology of Eliot's life, this model will serve biographers or anyone interested in the biographical context and experience of Eliot's writing.
+As prophesied by George Eliot's contemporary, Oscar Browning, the George Eliot Archive team has created two interactive chronology models where researchers can find details about how Eliot spent nearly “every week of her existence”.
+This comprehensive and yet condensed model serves biographers or anyone interested in the biographical context of Eliot's published writing.

 Parenthetical citations: "Letters" refers to the George Eliot Letters, vols 1-9, edited by Gordon Haight (Yale UP, 1954-1978); "Cross" refers to George Eliot's Life as Related in her Journals and Letters (1885) by John Cross (George Eliot Archive, 2018); Journals refers to The Journals of George Eliot, edited by Margaret Harris and Judith Johnson (Cambridge UP, 1998).